Choosing the Right Voiceover Recording Equipment

 Hardware like that shown above can provide shortcuts to speed up the recording and editing process.
 Companies like Loupe deck, Editors Keys and Monogram Creative Console all provide hardware to complement your studio.
 If nothing else be sure to get to grips with the keyboard shortcuts in your DAW.

 Just because it’s a bargain, doesn’t mean you should get it.
-There are lots of deals to be had on Black Friday, for example, but does the purchase aid your business?
+There are lots of deals on Black Friday, for example, but does the purchase aid your business?
 Increase your workflow?
 Will the end customer know the difference?

 You may require some additional pieces of software to connect your studio to another remotely.
-When I first started as a VoiceOver, ISDN was considered a must have.
+When I started as a voiceover, ISDN was considered a must have.
 Now most of my remote sessions are carried out over Source Connect and ipDTL+.
 These allow me to link up to another studio and then they can record me as if I were in the room with them.
-Sessions can also be carried out over networking sites like Zoom, although you will have to record the audio at your end and send them the full session file afterwards.
+Sessions can be recorded over networking sites like Zoom.
+I would recommend recording the audio at your end and send them the full session file afterwards.

 As I mentioned earlier it may be better value for money to buy a VoiceOver bundle.
-There is often a bargain to be had.
 Here are three options by Se, Focusrite and Rode.
-It’s worth joining online VoiceOver forums where discounts and sales are often discussed.
 Black Friday and Cyber Monday will also turn up lots of great bargains.

 Well, that ended up being longer than I planned and still really only scratched the surface.
 Hopefully that has answered some of the questions you may have had regarding your studio setup.
 As always if you have any questions you can get in touch here.

 The next blog post will discuss Voiceover Casting Websites.